puppetlabs/puppet-docs/source/facter/3.1/core_facts.md

 **Resolution:**

-* All platforms: query augtool for the augeas version.
+* All platforms: query augparse for the augeas version.

 ([↑ Back to top](#page-nav))